About the Heart and Blood Vessels

 The pulmonary veins bring oxygen-rich blood to the left atrium.

-The aorta channels oxygen-rich blood to the body.
+The aorta channels oxygen-rich blood to the body from the left ventricle.

 An electrical system that stimulates contraction of the heart muscle.